hongzhonglu/vivarium/doc/guides/processes.rst

 Models in Vivarium are built by combining :term:`processes`, each of which models a mechanism in the cell.
 These processes can be combined in a :term:`composite` to build more complicated models.
-Process models are defined in a class that inherit from :py:class:`Process`, and these :term:`process classes` can be instantiated to create individual processes.
+Process models are defined in a class that inherit from :py:class:`vivarium.compartment.process.Process`, and these :term:`process classes` can be instantiated to create individual processes.
 During instantiation, the process class may accept configuration options.